 But for many people who are trying to find a little bit of grace, trying to provide a good life and opportunity for their children, we can easily lose sight of that natural instinct to explore, especially if we never leave the confines of our own little home or street or town or country, let alone get onboard a spaceship.
 You can go around the whole world in 90 minutes.
 In the time it takes to go to a restaurant and have dinner you can go around the entire planet and see all seven and a half billion people.
 Now, maybe it’s easy to just be entertained by it the first time, or even the first ten times.
 But to go around the world 500 times or, in my case 2500 times, eventually the difference between any of us blurs.
 This is just one big place you can go around in an hour and a half.

-I think that has to lead to a shared understanding of the nature of the of human existence, and our desire to explore further, and therefore something of an absolute necessity for a patience and an optimism and a kindness towards each other.
+I think that has to lead to a shared understanding of the nature of human existence, and our desire to explore further, and therefore something of an absolute necessity for a patience and an optimism and a kindness towards each other.
 The barriers we create are artificial and the only reason we have these barriers is because of primitive technology.
 The more advanced our technology becomes, the easier it is to communicate and move around the planet and actually get to know each other.
 And that comes from that innate need to explore.
 It may not be the way we’ve done things historically but it is where we’re going, and I am greatly looking forward to it.